vast-data/vastdb_nifi/README.md

 Then visit: https://localhost:8443 and login with `username: admin` and `password: 123456123456`

+Note:
-Due to security changes with Apache NiFi 2.x these instructions will only work using the localhost (or 127.0.0.1) url.
+- Due to security requirements with Apache NiFi 2.x these instructions will only work using the localhost (or 127.0.0.1) url.
+- The `--platform linux/amd64` is a hard requirement.

 ### Apache NiFi Install